cucumber-attic/bool/DEVELOPERS.md

 make
 ```

-If you don't already have Flex 2.5.37 and Bison 2.7 then they will be downloaded and compiled locally under `./flex-2.5.37` and `./bison-2.7`.

-If the build fails after compiling flex and bison, don't worry.
-Follow the OS-specific instructions below and try again.
+If the build fails, don't worry.
+Pay close attention to the error message and follow the OS-specific instructions
-If you still run into problems, see the relevant `README.md` files in the sub directories.
+below and try again.
+If you still run into problems, see the `README.md` file of the sub component that failed to build.

 ### Ubuntu